bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

 ## Intuition

 Below, I collected my first sight intuitions.
+Do not scroll to far, otherwise you will see the solution.
 Click as you like:

 <details>
   <summary>Hint $1)$</summary>